nschlia/ffmpegfs/README.md

      ffmpegfs -f $HOME/test/in $HOME/test/out -o allow_other,ro,desttype=hls

-Please note that this will only work over http, because most browsers refuse to load multimedia files from the local file system, so you need to publish the directory on a web server.
+Please note that this will only work over http because most browsers refuse to load multimedia files from the local file system, so you need to publish the directory on a web server.
 Security restrictions prevent direct playback from a disk.
 Simply navigate to the directory and open test.html.

 Cue Sheets
 ----------

 Cue sheets, or cue sheet files, were first introduced for the CDRWIN CD/DVD burning software.
-Basically, they are used to define a CD/DVD track layout.
-Today, they are supported by a wide range of optical disc authoring applications and, moreover, media players.
+Basically, they are used to define a CD or DVD track layout.
+Today, they are supported by a wide range of optical disk authoring applications and, moreover, media players.

 When a media file is accompanied by a cue sheet, its contents are read and a virtual directory with separate tracks is created.
-The cue sheet file must have the same name, but the extension ".cue" instead.
+The cue sheet file must have the same name but the extension ".cue" instead.
 It can also be embedded into the media file.

 The directory is named after the source media, with an additional ".tracks" extension.
 If several media files with different extensions exist, for example, different formats, several ".tracks" directories will be visible.